apfelaudio/eurorack-pmod/README.md

 - [`hardware/fab`](hardware/fab): gerber files and BOM for manufacturing the hardware.

 # Manufacturing

+**Assembled boards now available!** [get one **here :)**](https://lectronz.com/stores/apfelaudio)

+Update: R3.1 (first production release) is fully functional with 1 rework, see github issues for up-to-date information.

-I gave some R3.0 (preproduction) units out at Hackaday Berlin '23.
+Note: I gave some R3.0 (preproduction) units out at Hackaday Berlin '23.
 These are tested but NOT calibrated.
 They had 2 hacks applied.
 Some inductors are shorted with 0 ohm resistors as the wrong inductor was populated (means the board is a bit noiser than it should be - but still definitely useable).
 Also the reset line of the jack detect IO expander was routed incorrectly, so I manually shorted 2 pins of that chip.
 Functionally these boards are the same as R3.1, which fixes these issues.

-**Want a board?** Please fill out this [google form](https://forms.gle/rSEGuKGHPVXYotHRA).
-First batch is already in production and will start shipping soon.

 ## Known limitations
-- Gateware only runs at 96KHz/16bit samples (no reason this can't be improved, just haven't gotten around to it).
-- Selecting different DSP cores requires re-configuring the FPGA.
-It would be nice to have this runtime-selectable.
-- Board R3.0 is noisier than I'd like, I suspect the wrong inductors for power/GND isolation was the issue, but I won't know until R3.1 arrives
+- Moved to github issues

 # Photos